London, United Kingdom (GB)

 Gatwick Airport offers charging points before and after security where you can sit and charge your mobile device.
 You can use these free of charge.

-ChargeBox kiosks in the departure lounges let you charge your phone securely, up to 90 minutes.
+ChargeBox kiosks in the departure lounges let you charge your phone securely.
 These secure lockers are equipped with charging leads for most handsets.
 Just plug in your phone and follow the easy instructions.
 Each locker key is unique, so your phone is secure while you’re away.

 Location: Departure lounges of both terminals.